2020 CSA Shares

 Grain share -Grains are organically grown and locally sourced from farmers around MT.
 Enjoy peas, lentils, beans and more!
 The small share will delivery 1/2-quart of grain every week and the large share will deliver 1-quart of grain every week.

-Meat share - 10 weeks (delivered bi-weekly) of meat offered by local famers who are committed to sustainable and organic practices.
+Meat share - 10 weeks (delivered bi-weekly) of meat offered by local farmers who are committed to sustainable and organic practices.
 Happy animals means better quality meat!
 Meats, cuts & weights vary according to availability and current market prices.

 Let Cultivating Connections provide you with everything you need to feed your family a balanced meal.
 With veggies, grains, and meat - we have it all!